tessercat/pbx-docs/client/todo/peer-state.md

 NavMenu options are:
 - Close
-- Select audio input device
-- Select audio output device
-- Select video input source
+- Select media
 - Share file
 - Help

-Audio options
+Media selection
+is a dialog box
-are options lists
+of options lists
-of the input/output devices
+to select input/output devices/sources
 available to the browser.

-Video input source
-is an options list
-of available cameras
-and sharable browser/window/desktop sources available to the browser.

 File sharing